gpustack/llama-box/README.md

          --draft-max, --draft, --draft-n N
                                   Number of tokens to draft for speculative decoding (default: 16) --draft-min, --draft-n-min N
-                                  Minimum number of draft tokens to use for speculative decoding (default: 5) --draft-p-min P          Minimum speculative decoding probability (greedy) (default: 0.9) -md,   --model-draft FNAME      Draft model for speculative decoding (default: unused) -devd, --device-draft <dev1,dev2,...>
+                                  Minimum number of draft tokens to use for speculative decoding (default: 0) --draft-p-min N          Minimum speculative decoding probability (greedy) (default: 0.8) -md,   --model-draft FNAME      Draft model for speculative decoding (default: unused) -devd, --device-draft <dev1,dev2,...>
                                   A comma-separated list of devices to use for offloading the draft model (none = don't offload)